felipevalenciaclavijo/wealth-and-environmental-stewardship/wealth-and-environmental-stewardship.md

 ```

 ![](wealth-and-environmental-stewardship_files/figure-html/plot_data4-1.png)<!-- -->
 As expected, by dividing the large regions into smaller regions, we found that North America was hit hard when grouped with _Latin America & Caribbean_.
-We saw that it has a higher GDP per capita than Europe and also supports the claim that _when people become richer their CO2 emissions are reduced_.
+We saw that it has a higher GDP per capita than Europe and also supports the claim that _when people become richer their CO2 emissions are reduced_, however, the CO2 emissions in metric tons per capita are almost double that of Europe.
 Additionally, we can see that _Latin America & Caribbean_ have remained constant, but it tends to seem as if it's going down, we'll need to follow up on the evolution of _CO2 emissions in metric tons per capita_ in this region closer, this to be more conclusive with our analysis.

 Fortunately, the World Bank classifies countries by income as well, so we explored how _GDP per capita_ and _CO2 emissions in metric tons per capita_ behave under such categories.